 - (3) Application...

-- (a) Application for a scholarship from this Fund must be made by the Dean on behalf of his students, by writing to the Chairman, Advisory Committee on Grants, Loans and Scholarships, c/o Timothy Taylor, Director, Operations, Southern Medical Association, 35 Lakeshore Drive, P.O.
+- (a) Application for a scholarship from this Fund must be made by the Dean on behalf of his students, by writing to the Chairman, Advisory Committee on Grants, Loans and Scholarships, c/o Director, Operations, Southern Medical Association, 35 Lakeshore Drive, P.O.
 Box 190088, Birmingham, Alabama 35219-0088.

 - (b) The letter should give:

-- full name and mailing address of the students;
+- full name and mailing address of the student;

-- (2) explanation of student's needs;
+- (2) explanation of student's need;

-- (3) deserving qualities of the students for scholarships.
+- (3) deserving qualities of the student for a scholarship.

 - (4) If Approved...

-When scholarship is awarded the headquarters office shall notify the Dean, and shall issue a check jointly to the applicant and the school and send it directly to the medical school.
+When a scholarship is awarded the headquarters office shall notify the Dean, and shall issue a check jointly to the applicant and the school.
+The check will be mailed directly to the medical school.